 Budget suggestions for websites maintenance

-We are aware that many of our clients review their budgets in advance of the fiscal year, which often begins in April.
-We have been getting questions and making suggestions about things to think about for the next year.
+We are aware that many of our clients review their budgets in advance of the fiscal year, which often begins in January or April.
+We continue to receive questions and requests to suggest things to think about for the next year.
 As some of these issues may be of relevance to many, we've summarized the key points below to help you think about planning for the regular maintenance and support of your IT infrastructure.

 Regular maintenance of a website can help to keep it secure and prevent issues from arising.
 As much as possible, we'd like to prevent surprises and predict any maintenance work that might be expected for websites.
 Below is a list of items we suggest our clients plan for each year.